 From Geneva Gazette 30 December 1892

 Genevans have been startled by two very sudden deaths occurring in the village during the past week.
-The first was that of Martin Broderick, an
+The first was that of

 elderly man, (father of Miss Broderick, the milliner.)
 He fell dead on